sodasoba1/NSW-Custom-Game-Icons/README.md

 >
 >:left_speech_bubble:The majority of my repo is based on US TID
 >
->if you are unsure what the matching ID is in a game in this example it's Yo-Kai Watch
+>if like my output you have a a game with a title you're unsure of, in this example it's Yo-Kai Watch
->you can click on the `view` button and the icon will show up in which ever image viewer you use for jpgs, here you can set a custom title / Author & Version if you wish.
+>you can click on the `view` button and the icon will open and show you the image in the queue
+>
+>You can set a custom title / Author & Version if you wish.8

 ***